• LA County Public Works Hotline: 844-347-3332 | US Army Corps of Engineers Call Center: 213-308-8305

 Once your opt out application is approved, your permit issued, and any work is begun on your property, you cannot opt back in.
 You will bear the full cost of debris removal and disposal.

-Debris removal by the Army Corps has no cost to you regardless of your insurance coverage or whether you have any insurance at all.
+Debris removal by the Army Corps is at no out-of-pocket cost to you regardless of your insurance coverage or whether you have any insurance at all.
 If you do have insurance that covers this work, the government will ask your insurance company, not you, for reimbursement of costs up to the limits of that specific coverage.

 First, the County will review your ROE and ensure it has been filled out correctly.
 Property records will be used to verify property ownership.
 Afterwards, the ROE will be transferred to the contracted debris management teams for processing and scheduling.